 - adapting to climate change in urban areas

-For the period 2013-2014, Germany has pledged a total of EUR 94 million to implement bilateral projects in Bangladesh.
+At the most recent bilateral intergovernmental negotiations in late 2014, Germany pledged a total of EUR 211 million to implement bilateral projects in Bangladesh.

-The Goethe Institute in Bangladesh, which celebrated its 50th anniversary in October 2011, is the first stop for all those in the country who are interested in the German language and German culture.
+The Goethe Institute (GI) in Bangladesh is the first stop for all those in the country who are interested in the German language and German culture.
+The GI branch in Dhaka was opened back in 1961, before Bangladesh gained independence.
 In recent years, the number of Bangladeshis attending its language courses has steadily increased and now stands at nearly 2,000 per year.
 The Goethe Institute’s library offers information on German literature, history and politics.
-The rooftop and ground-floor cafés, along with the auditorium, are meeting places and forums for young intellectuals, artists and representatives of civil society.
+The rooftop café and the auditorium are meeting places and forums for young intellectuals, artists and representatives of civil society.
 The events organised by the Goethe Institute range from exhibitions to musical and literary offerings to film festivals and DJ appearances.
 Since January 2010, Bangladeshi teachers have been trained as German teachers under Germany’s Schools: Partners for the Future initiative (PASCH).
 German instruction has been integrated into the curricula at nearly all of the five PASCH schools in Bangladesh and a growing number of students have now had their proficiency in German certified.

 To promote academic exchange between Germany and Bangladesh, every year the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation and other organisations award numerous scholarships to Bangladeshi students and young scientists and academics.
-The DAAD Information Point offers advice on applying for scholarships and studying in Germany, as does the DAAD academic teacher (the first in Bangladesh), who commenced work at the long-established Dhaka University in early October 2013.
+The DAAD Information Point offers advice on applying for scholarships and studying in Germany, as does the DAAD academic teacher, who took up her post at the long-established Dhaka University in 2013, the first such teacher to do so.
 Her teaching is initially focusing on German as a foreign language.
 Many Bangladeshi scientists, academics and students have already received part of their training in Germany and more than 200 of them are members of alumni associations and users of the Alumniportal Deutschland network.

-In the last 18 months, there has been a tremendous increase in the number of Bangladeshi students applying to study in Germany, with the upward trend continuing in the coming semesters.
-In 2012, well over 1,000 young Bangladeshis applied for a visa to study in Germany and in 2013 the number topped 3,000.
+In the last 18 months, there has been a tremendous increase in the number of Bangladeshi students applying to study in Germany.
+In 2014 alone, more than 550 new Bangladeshi students arrived in Germany to commence their studies.